 Note: You can add in lots of crushed or blitzed raspberries if you wish, however, this will add lots of extra moisture into your buttercream making it sloppy in texture.
 Our tip for adding in raspberries would be to add equal measures of raspberries and caster sugar to a pan and reduce down into a sticky syrup before adding to your buttercream.

 Raspberry Preserve Recipe

 - 100g caster sugar

 - 1 tablespoon lemon juice

-- Pour into clean airtight jars and leave to cool before using!
+Step 4: Pour into clean jars and leave to cool.